 This course is immediately followed by the Applied Bioinformatics course which may be of interest.

-As of January 29 applications are being accepted for wait list status only.
-Wait listed applicants will be carried forward to the 2019 course application pool.
+Applications are being accepted for the 2019 course application pool.

 NIGMS IPERT grant 1R25GM125674-01 funds cover tuition, on-campus double occupancy room and board for US Citizens and Permanent Residents.